Railway signalling: United Kingdom

 The operating rulebook for the United Kingdom is called the "GE/RT8000 Rule Book", more commonly known simply as "The Rule Book" by railway employees.
 It is controlled by the Rail Safety and Standards Board (RSSB), which is independent from Network Rail or any other train operating company or freight operating company.
 Most heritage railways operate to a simplified variant of a British Railways rule book.

+Finland

+The signalling system used on the railway network in Finland comprises color-light signals and fixed signs.
+It is used together with the EBICAB 900, an automatic train control system better known as JKV, junakulunvalvonta.